smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 ### MediaStreamingStatus class

 If the Java Suite library supports the newer version of the protocol specification, but the IVI system is using a lower version, the app will still need to use the `MediaStreamingStatus` class before attempting to register.
-With the changes of the flow, it is necessary to do refactoring the library to move the logic of `MediaStreamingStatus` class.
+With the changes of the flow, it is necessary to do refactoring of the Java Suite library to move the logic of the `MediaStreamingStatus` class.

 ### Launch the app